anagha-google/cloud-composer-setup-foundations/README.md

 | 1 | ..|

-### Hands on Lab Module 5: Secure Cloud Composer 2 setup - iteration 3
+### Module 5: Secure Cloud Composer 2 setup - iteration 3

 This module adds Private Service Connect (PSC) to the setup in module 4.